 10. Don't get your knickers in a knot

 We'll start with one of the more basic sayings.
 Ever had someone say, "Don't get your panties in a twist?"
-You've got it - this phrase refers to someone who's all riled up about something not worth the fuss.
-So if someone brings up your knotted knickers in conversation, you might want to cool down.
+You've got it - this phrase refers to someone who's all riled up about something not worth the hissy fit.
+So if someone brings up your knotted knickers or britches in conversation, you might want to cool down.

 9. You're slower than molasses in the winter